ffoodd/a11y.css/webextension/README.md

 ### Chrome

-1. Fetch the `manifest-chrome.json` file from the folder where you have copied the **a11y.css** project and rename it to `manifest.json`
-2. Open `chrome://extensions/` in a new tab
+1. Open `chrome://extensions/` in a new tab
-3. Click “Developer mode” in the top right
+2. Click "Developer mode" in the top right
-4. CLick on "Load Unpacked"
+3. CLick on "Load Unpacked"
-5. Fetch the `webextension` folder containing manifest file.
+5. Fetch the `a11ycss-webextension-chrome.zip` file.
    ![The “Loading Chrome extension”](readme_images/chrome_extension_load.png)
 6. And *voilà*, the extension is running.
    ![The “Chrome extension”](readme_images/chrome_extension.PNG)

+## How to localize

+You may want to add some new content, needing texts, or to add support for a whole language.
+If so, there's two steps to go.

+### Localize text

+When adding any UI element in webextension's popup, you have to localize it.
+This is very, very simple: just put the `localizeMe` class to your HTML element and ensure it has an ID, and you're done!

+### Translate text

+There's a `locales.js` file in the `scripts` folder that handle every strings.
+For each string, you'll need to provide the targetted HTML element's ID as key, and webextension's popup will load your localized strings when needed.

 ## Credits

 * a11y.css icon by [Gaël Poupard](https://www.ffoodd.fr/).